-While home from college in 1977, Hall worked part-time for his family’s company, Industrial Transport, Inc., and eventually became president and CEO in 1984.
+Hall began working part-time for his family’s company, Industrial Transport, Inc. in 1977, where he eventually became president and CEO in 1984.
+In 1987, Hall founded the Tremont Elementary School Advisory group.
 He then purchased Industrial Transport Inc. in 1999.
 In 2001, Hall led a joint venture between Industrial Transport Inc. and Applied Industrial Technologies Inc. to form iSource Performance Materials.
-In 2005 he bought a controlling interest in Innogistics, LLC.
-Hall served as the interim executive director of the Commission on Economic Inclusion in 2012, where he had served previously as co-chair.
+Four years later, Industrial Transport, Inc. restructured under the name Innogistics, LLC.
+The same year, Hall created JIT Services, LLC.
+Hall also served as the interim executive director of the Commission on Economic Inclusion in 2012, where he served multiple subsequent terms as co-chair.
 In 2014, Hall joined the senior leadership team at the Greater Cleveland Partnership as the senior vice president.
-That same year he opened an “All About People” recruiting franchise.
+The same year, he opened an All About People recruiting franchise.
 Hall went on to form 2NorthStar Capital, LLC in 2016.

 Brian Hall was interviewed by The HistoryMakers on September 26, 2018.